waja/nagios-plugins-contrib/check_ssl_cert/check_ssl_cert_2.92.0/README.md

-      --http-headers-path path     The path to be used to fetch HTTP headers --http-use-get               Use GET instead of HEAD (default) for the HTTP related checks -i,--issuer issuer              Pattern to match the issuer of the certificate
+      --http-headers-path path     The path to be used to fetch HTTP headers --http-use-get               Use GET instead of HEAD (default) for the HTTP related checks -i,--issuer issuer              Pattern (extended regular expression) to match the issuer of the certificate
+                                   You can specify different issuers
+                                   separated by a pipe
+                                   (e.g., 'issuer1|issuer2')
       --ignore-altnames            Ignore alternative names when matching
                                    pattern specified in -n (or the host name) --ignore-connection-problems [state] In case of connection problems returns OK or the optional state
+      --ignore-crl                 Ignore CRLs
+      --ignore-dh                  Ignore too small DH keys
       --ignore-exp                 Ignore expiration date
       --ignore-http-headers        Ignore checks on HTTP headers with --all and --all-local